binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 });
 ```

-Now open the `index.html` file in our browser and checkout your Developer Console, you should see only the log for `websocket connection established`.
+Now, open the `index.html` file in our browser and check your developer console.
+You should see only the log for `WebSocket connection established`.

 ### Send and receive data

-Our websocket server provides a [Ping](/api-explorer#ping) call.
-In this case we can use it to test our websocket connection.
+Our WebSocket server provides a [Ping](/api-explorer#ping) functionality.
 Let's use it in our demo project to send and receive data.

-In your code, you can adjust the `open` and `message` eventlisteners with the following code in order to retrieve data from the `Ping` call:
+Change the event listeners for `open` and `message` as below:

 :::caution
-The `send` function only receives `string`, `ArrayBuffer`, `Blob` and `TypedArray`, `DataView`, data types.
-You can read more about them [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send).
+The `send` function on the WebSocket connection, only receives `string`, `ArrayBuffer`, `Blob` and `TypedArray`, `DataView` data types.
+You can read more about them on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send).
 This means, if we want to send an `object`, we have to stringify it with `JSON.stringify` first.
 :::

 ```js title="index.js"